-Effective September 18, 2015, this Rule change stipulates that when reinitiating, or resubmitting, an ACH Collection or ACH Single Receipt or an ACH entry for the same dollar amount that was previously returned as R01 Insufficient Funds, that entry must contain the words 'Retry Pmt' in the addenda information.
+This Rule stipulates that when reinitiating, or resubmitting, an ACH Collection or ACH Single Receipt or an ACH entry for the same dollar amount that was previously returned as R01 Insufficient Funds, that entry must contain the words 'Retry Pmt' in the addenda information.
 In addition, the reinitiated entry must contain the same content in the Company Name, Company ID and amount fields as the original entry.
 Please note: the rule is not applicable to debit entries in a recurring series or for debits returned as R07 Authorization Revoked.

-Effective August 18, 2016, there was a clarification made to this Rule that an originator wouldn't use 'Retry Pmt' following a return for reason R03 (No Account - Unable to Locate) or for reason R04 (Invalid account number).
+An originator may not use 'Retry Pmt' following a return for reason R03 (No Account - Unable to Locate) or for reason R04 (Invalid account number).